advancedcsg-open/mosaic-rush-version-report-action/README.md

 ## Prerequisites
 - Repository needs to have a `rush.json` file
 - Repository needs to be tagged in git
-- Dynamodb table needs to exist (sample template included in the files)
+- Dynamodb table needs to exist (sample template included in the files), follow a convention of `rush-version-report-{report-id}`
-- Action needs to have basic crud permissions on the table
+- Action needs to have basic write permissions on the table

 ## Example usage

 ```
 uses: actions/mosaic-rush-version-report-action@v1.0
 with:
-    table-name: 'release-version-report'
+    report-id: 'sample'
     stack: 'dev'
 ```